 - how often you need care and what type of care you require, which can help you enroll in a plan that meets your financial and medical needs

-Anyone who is enrolled in Medicare Part A and Part B is eligible to enroll in Medicare Advantage – with the exception of people who have end stage renal disease (ESRD).
+Anyone who is enrolled in Medicare Part A and Part B is eligible to enroll in Medicare Advantage.

-Once you are ready to enroll in an Advantage plan, you’ll need to pay close attention to the following deadlines:
+Once you are ready to enroll in a Medicare Advantage plan, you’ll need to pay close attention to the following deadlines:

 |Type of enrollment||Enrollment period|